MichaelHDing/ToDo-App/README.md

 # React Template

-Default template for any react appgk
+Default template for any react app